THE MEANING OF CHRISTMAS

 THE GIFTS

 [Note: Because of calendar differences, some eastern countries celebrate Christmas in January.
-Moreover, the festival of Saint Nicholas (known in America as Santa Claus) was originally celebrated on December sixth (the day of his death) and had nothing to do with Christmas.
+And, the festival of Saint Nicholas, which has become confused with Christmas, was originally celebrated on December sixth (the day of his death) and had nothing to do with Christmas.
 On that day, gifts would be placed in the shoes of Children.
-In England, a sock was used instead of a shoe, and that led to the custom of hanging a Christmas stocking by the fireplace, in hope that it would be filled with treats.]
+In England, a sock was used instead of a shoe, and that led to the custom of hanging a Christmas stocking by the fireplace.]